How to Make Boutonnières for Weddings with Cut Flowers

 When you have wrapped about 1 – 1 1/2 inches of the stem, go ahead and trim the excess stems and wire and discard.
 Continue wrapping the tape to cover the “raw edge” and then back up the bundle again.
 Cut the tape and press the loose end down so that everything sticks together.

-Place a floral pin into the taped stems and refrigerate the boutonnière until it’s ready to be pinned on to the lapel of someone special!
+Place a floral pin into the taped stems and refrigerate the boutonnière until it’s ready to be pinned onto the lapel of someone special!

 If you do not have a chunky base flower that you can press floral wire up into, you can still use a piece of floral wire to support your boutonnière.
-Place the wire in the back of the cluster and wrap right into your stem packet.
+Place the wire in the back of the cluster and wrap it right into your stem packet.

-The options are endless!
-DIY Boutonnières are so much fun to make!
+That’s it!
+You’re all ready to start making boutonnières for weddings and garduations!
 I can’t wait to hear what you create with California Grown Flowers!